 Problem 3.
 Do Ex.
 1 through Ex.
-4 on page 41 (end of chapter 3) in the lecture notes.
-For each of these problems you can print out the code snippet that performs the task; use a separate script each time.
+4 on page 41 (at the end of chapter 3) in the lecture notes.
+For each of these problems you should submit the code snippet that performs the task, as well as the output.
+Use a separate scripts or functions each time.